+On living with Borderline Personality Disorder.
 We all live on a spectrum, in one way or another.
 Our diets, sexuality, gender, physical health, and mental health puts us somewhere between two extremes.

 Ellesse Jordan Tzinberg is a Grand Prix dressage rider, boxer, model, and pilates instructor.
 She is based in Wellington, Fla., in the winter and Denmark in the summer, training under Rune Willum with goals of competing in the 2018 World Equestrian Games, World Cup finals, and Tokyo 2020 Olympic Games.